b4ich3v/Logic_Crusher/README.md

 ## Functionalities

 * Entering a boolean expression through the user interface:
-   -Users can easily enter the desired Boolean expressions through an intuitive graphical interface.
+1).
+Users can easily enter the desired Boolean expressions through an intuitive graphical interface.